Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 floyd bench img_lib.floyd "Linear veq" "Smart tiling" blur1 blur_b2
 ```

 The output will be formatted and sent to stdout.
-Use --json to instead print the test output as json-data (see json format for micro benchmarks).

 When you run a benchmark, all/any of its instances are always run.